 That makes it a very exciting time, but it’s also very important to try and understand what these techniques actually do.

 What this ease of application means going forward, is an expansion of the areas of where data science and machine learning is being applied.
-As great customer experience sits at the heart of our business, this enables a more personalised experience for individuals.
+As great customer experience sits at the heart of our business, this enables a more personalized experience for individuals.
 So there will be more different pockets of opportunities and applications than there are now, including customer segmentation, customer acquisition, fraud etc.

 I think it’s very important that these teams are as closely aligned to business strategy as they can be and shape the strategy as much as possible – being there from the beginning rather than at the end, if you like.